 The co-op moved into a warehouse at 1300 School Street in April of 2012.
 We shared the space with a moped shop, Shred Shed East, a zine collective, Hazardous Materials, and a few other private spaces.
-The grand opening took place in May 2012.
-In this space we began hosting Bike-In Movie Night (as pictured above).
+The grand opening took place in May of 2012.
+In this space we began hosting Bike-In Movie Night, as pictured above.
 We held a number of other events in this space including cook-outs, stops for races, and group rides starting and ending here.
-We expanded our open hours to two days!!!
-After a lengthy discussion, we named the co-op Rag & Bones after the Rag-and-bone man, who is known for scavenging unwanted items (rags, bones, and metals of various kinds) and reselling them to merchants.
+We even expanded our open hours to two days!
+After a lengthy discussion, we named the co-op Rag & Bones after the rag-and-bone man, who is known for scavenging unwanted items (rags, bones, and metals of various kinds) and reselling them to merchants.
 Rag & Bones remained in this space until January of 2013.

 In January 2013 Rag & Bones moved into Scott’s Addition.
 We continued to share our building with Shred Shed East.
-When we moved in the space was carpeted and had drop ceilings, all of which was remodeled with the help of fund-raising done by Secretly Y’all.
-After attending the international bike cooperative conference in New Orleans, Bike!
-Bike!, Rag & Bones began hosting the WTF Nights, which are an important part of being a diverse and welcoming shop space.
+When we moved in the space was carpeted and had a drop ceiling, all of which was remodeled with the help of fund-raising done by Secretly Y’all.
+After attending Bike!
+Bike!, an international bike cooperative conference in New Orleans, Rag & Bones began hosting WTF Nights, which are an important part of being a diverse and welcoming shop space.
 We continue to hold these nights to further our mission of creating a safe and inclusive space to spread the knowledge of bike maintenance and repair.